Vemurafenib is a type of targeted cancer drug called a cancer growth blocker. You might have it as a treatment for melanoma skin cancer that:

-How you have it
+How you have vemurafenib

 Taking your tablets

 You should take the right dose, not more or less.